MicrosoftDocs/bi-shared-docs/docs/analysis-services/what-s-new-in-sql-server-analysis-services.md

 #### Selection expressions for calculation groups

 Selection expressions allow fine-tuned control over how calculations behave when certain conditions are met.
-They introduce additional logic for handling cases where multiple calculation items are selected or when no specific selection is made on a calculation group.
+Selection expressions introduce additional logic for handling cases where multiple calculation items are selected or when no specific selection is made on a calculation group.
 For more details, visit: [Calculations groups](/analysis-services/tabular-models/calculation-groups).

 #### DAX functions improvements

 SSAS 2025 includes support for multiple new DAX functions and improvements including:

 - __LINEST and LINESTX__: These two functions perform linear regression, using the Least Squares method, to calculate a straight line that best fits the given data and return a table describing that line.
-These functions are especially useful in predicting unknown values (Y) given known values (X).
+These functions are especially useful in predicting unknown values (Y) when given known values (X).
 For more details, visit: [LINEST DAX function](/dax/linest-function-dax) and [LINESTX DAX function](/dax/linestx-function-dax).

 - __INFO Functions__: The existing TMSCHEMA DMVs are now available as a new family of DAX functions, which allows querying metadata about semantic models directly within DAX, offering integration with other DAX functions for enhanced diagnostics and analysis.
 For more details, visit: [Info DAX functions](/dax/info-functions-dax).